-Medical schools do not require a specific undergraduate major; however, they do require certain a mathematics and natural science courses.
-The required courses include 48 to 50 semester hours of Biology, Chemistry, Physics, and Math, so most applicants choose to major in Biology, Chemistry, or a combination of these.
-Non-science majors are strongly encouraged to take additional science courses beyond the minimum courses required for their degree of choice.
-There is no "magic" major to ensure acceptance into medical school, but Admissions Committees do look for high grades in the prerequisite courses.
+Medical schools do not require a specific undergraduate major; however, they do require many natural science and mathematics courses.
+This includes 48 to 50 semester hours of Biology, Chemistry, Physics, and Math, so most applicants choose to major in Biology, Chemistry, or a combination of these.
+Non-science majors are strongly encouraged to take additional science courses beyond the minimum prerequisites.
+There is no "magic" major to ensure medical school acceptance, but Admissions Committees do look for high grades in the prerequisite courses.

 Medical schools do not require a baccalaureate degree for admission, but it is highly recommended.
-Only truly exceptional applicants - those with a high GPA, a high MCAT score and who are truly professional and mature - are accepted without a baccalaureate degree.
+Only truly exceptional applicants - those with a high GPA, high MCAT scores and who are truly professional and mature - are accepted without a baccalaureate degree.